All You Need to Know About Taraweeh Prayers During Ramadan

 Image Credit: Ahmed Sherif on Unsplash

 If there are any local mosques in the area, chances are they will be conducting Taraweeh prayers.
 Check them out and find out the prayer timings so you can set time aside for it.
-If there are no mosques in the locality, try finding if any other Muslim organizations are organizing Taraweeh prayers close to home.
+If there are no mosques in the locality, try finding out if any other Muslim organizations are organizing Taraweeh prayers close to home.

 If there are no options where you can pray Taraweeh in a congregation near your house, then you may pray at home.
-In fact, the messenger of Allah (sal) even avoided going to the mosque for Taraweeh prayers every night for fear that it would become compulsory.
+In fact, the messenger of Allah (SAW) even avoided going to the mosque for Taraweeh prayers every night for fear that it would become compulsory.

-When his companions came to him in the morning and asked him why he did not join them the previous night, he, Prophet Muhammad (sal) said: "I have seen what you did, nothing had prevented me from coming out to you except that I feared that it may become obligatory upon you."
+When his companions came to him in the morning and asked him why he did not join them the previous night, he, Prophet Muhammad (SAW) said: "I have seen what you did, nothing had prevented me from coming out to you except that I feared that it may become obligatory upon you."

-You do not have to memorize lengthy parts of the Qur’an (although if you have, that would be better).
+You do not have to memorize lengthy parts of the Quran (although if you have, that would be better).
 You can recite whatever you know, as long as you have the right intention.
 You could make Taraweeh prayers at home a family affair, where all of you gather and one person leads.
 Or you could pray individually.

 Image Credit: Anis Coquelet on Unsplash